Cypress

 then you've configured everything correctly!
 You can now supercharge your test framework's capabilities.
 See below for configuring each of Captain's features.

-Quarantining Tests
+Quarantining tests

-Traditionally, you might mark a test as pending or skipped to triage flaky or failing tests.
-With Captain, you can quarantine them instead.
-When only quarantined tests fail, Captain will still report your build as successful and exit with a 0 exit code.
+Captain makes managing flaky tests easier than ever.
+When a test is identified as flaky, you can quarantine the test without modifying it, so that if only those tests fail, Captain reports a success with a 0 exit code.
 Unlike skipped tests, quarantined tests will continue to run, so you can still view their failure messages and see how frequently they are failing.

 You can quarantine tests in OSS mode with captain add quarantine like so: